 Plus, if you’re into that sort of thing, Austin is the State Capitol with some amazing sites to see for political and historical tourists.

 7. More Things to Love About San Antonio

 It’s hard to stop at seven – Sonny had so many other favorites to cover.
 The Alamo and the Riverwalk, of course, are San Antonio’s primo tourist destinations.
 The Quarry is a great outdoor mall and market, and the Rim and the University of Texas at San Antonio campus also have amazing shops and restaurants.
 Spurs games, of course, are a ton of fun too.

 But, of course, he kept coming back to the food.
 San Antonio’s famous for Mexican food, but Sonny also wanted to highlight the quality of local Mediterranean and Persian options.

 Alright, we’re hungry after that.
 Sounds like San Antonio has too much good food not to move there…you ready?

-Search here to find amazing homes and apartments in San Antonio.
+Find amazing homes for rent in San Antonio.

 Impressed by San Antonio but, not sure if it’s the place for you?
-Check out our other local guides here.
-The right home for you is out there, and we’ll help you find it.
+Check out other amazing Texas locations like Houston and Dallas.
+The right home for you is out there, and we have tons of other local guides to help you find it.